TeriD/WebDev_Capstone/README.md

 My approach to AI in this project use was to build out individual components first in separate parts.
 I started with my first component during week 2 of Module 1 when we were asked to "Create something of interest".
 I began working on a mapping interface and a call to the KYTC Spatial API (see https://terid.github.io/WebDev_PotholeReporter/).

 Within Visual Studio Code, my preferred IDE, I utilize GitHub Copilot.
 My preferred AI agent for coding requests is Claude Sonnet 4.
 I have used it more rigorously in other projects, but limited its use within this project.
-AI was used in troubleshooting simle problems of missing brackets, but more often helped me find the cause of a particular bug.
+AI was used in troubleshooting simple problems of missing brackets, but more often helped me find the cause of a particular bug.
 I also used it to assist with error-handling logic, like try/except blocks.

 The use of AI didn't replace my judgement, but definitely made finding errors more efficient.
 I have found that while Chat GPT can answer questions, it's answers are frequently insufficient to solve issues fully.
 I did use Chat GPT to assist in creating my initial wireframe diagram.
 I know that CHAT GPT is frequently used to generate documentation, but I have written professional technical articles and documentation; Chat GPT's grammar is less than adequate.